How are EMBA grades calculated? (Class of March 2024 and prior)

 A final overall score of 70% is the minimum to graduate.
 The distinction of Honors is awarded to the top 10% of each cohort upon graduation.
 Students who graduate behind schedule are not eligible to receive this distinction.
 Apart from the Honors distinction, as Quantic operates on a pass/fail basis, there are no class or personal ranks to provide.
 Please note that all grades are percentage-based, and not issued as letter grades or GPA.

-Over the course of this program, you will complete four projects and three proctored oral examinations.
+Over the course of this program, you will complete four projects and three proctored oral examinations as presentations, including the Capstone project and presentation.
 Each project and presentation we assign will be accompanied by a prompt and grading rubric.
-Grading will be based on the thoroughness and accuracy of your response.
-The assignment and due dates for each project are listed on your curriculum above.
+The assignment and due dates for each project are listed on your cohort's curriculum page.
 Learn more about how projects are graded here.

 As you progress through lessons in Quantic, feel free to explore different answer options (both correct and incorrect) that trigger helpful feedback.
-You are not expected to get all "correct answers" while you are learning—mistakes are half of learning, after all—so, you aren't graded on regular lessons.
-You are graded on SMARTCASE lessons, as mentioned above.
-Only your top score in SMARTCASEs will count towards your final grade, so you can feel free to take SMARTCASEs as many times as you like.
+You are not expected to get all "correct answers" while you are learning—mistakes are an important part of learning, after all—so, you aren't graded on regular lessons; however, you are graded on SMARTCASE lessons.
+Only your top SMARTCASE score will count towards your final grade, so you can feel free to take SMARTCASEs as many times as you like.

 You will take eight Concentration Exams and three Specialization Exams over the course of your program.
-These exams are made available after each concentration or specialization has ended, according to your schedule.
-The exams are all open book, and each consists of several lessons.
+These exams are made available after each concentration according to your schedule, or after you've completed the regular coursework for each specialization.
+The exams are all open book, and may consist of more than one lesson.
 They're similar in format to SMARTCASEs, meaning there are no open response questions.
 For more about the concentration exams, click here.

 Quantic Specializations allow EMBA students to get a deeper understanding of topics they’re interested in.
-In order to graduate, each student needs to complete three specializations, with the option to complete more.
+In order to graduate, each student needs to complete three specializations, although students can take as many as they'd like.
 If a student completes more than three specialization exams, only the top three specialization exam scores will be counted toward that student's final grade.
-All completed specializations, along with the earned exam score, may still be included on the student's Quantic transcript.
+All completed specializations, along with the exam score, will be included on the student's Quantic transcript.
 For more information on available specializations, click here.